A gluten-free diet involves excluding foods that contain the protein gluten, including wheat, rye and barley.

-- Tell your friends: If your friends know that you're on a gluten-free diet, they’re more likely to choose places with gluten-free options when you eat out.
+- Tell your friends.
+If your friends know that you're on the diet, they’re more likely to choose places with gluten-free options when you eat out.

-- Plan ahead: If you’re traveling abroad, make sure you research places to eat and shop near your accommodation.
+- Plan ahead.
+If you’re traveling abroad, make sure you research places to eat and shop.
 Otherwise, plan your diet around plenty of whole, single-ingredient foods like lean meats, vegetables and fruit.

-- Bring your own food: If you’re visiting family, take gluten-free options like gluten-free bread and pasta with you.
+- Bring your own food.
+If you’re visiting family, take foods like gluten-free bread and pasta with you.
 This way you won’t feel left out of family meals.

 If you don’t have celiac disease or a gluten sensitivity, you won’t need to follow a gluten-free diet.
 While it has many health benefits, it also limits some otherwise healthy foods that are great for optimal health.

-Summary Situations may arise that can make it hard to stick to a gluten-free diet.
-Fortunately, following a few of the tips above, such as practicing reading food labels and researching gluten-free options before traveling, can help you completely avoid gluten.
+Summary Situations may arise that can make it hard to stick to a gluten-free diet, but the tips above can help.

 Most people can eat gluten without any negative effects.

-However, those with celiac disease need to avoid it, as it can cause uncomfortable side-effects.
+However, those with celiac disease and gluten sensitivity need to avoid it, as it can cause harmful effects.